Updated June 2, 2023

 Below are the top 15 differences between Microprocessor vs Microcontroller

 Let us discuss some of the major differences between Microprocessor vs Microcontroller.

-- Microprocessor and Microcontroller are some very basic and key electronic components which are a lot different from each other based on their architecture.
-The undeniable thing is that both of them have their own specific purpose and use which makes them different from each other over a wide aspect which is often not known by many people.
+- Microprocessor and Microcontroller are some very basic and key electronic components that are a lot different from each other based on their architecture.
+The undeniable thing is that both have their own specific purpose and use, which makes them different over a wide aspect that many people often do not know.

 - As we can see, the key difference between a microprocessor and a microcontroller is the presence of external and internal components.
-Microcontrollers have peripherals embedded in a single chip making it much more compact than the microprocessor.
+Microcontrollers have peripherals embedded in a single chip, making them much more compact than the microprocessor.

-- The complementary metal-oxide semiconductor technology which is used in the making of a microcontroller is far cheaper than the material used in making microprocessors.
-The external components that are required by the applications made with microcontrollers are less in number so the cost is minimal.
+- The complementary metal-oxide-semiconductor technology used in making a microcontroller is far cheaper than the material used in making microprocessors.
+The external components that are required by the applications made with microcontrollers are less in number, so the cost is minimal.

 Microprocessor vs Microcontroller Comparison Table